Daing Khin Khin

 Daing Khin Khin (ဒိုင်းခင်ခင်; also spelt Dine Khin Khin, born Khin Khin Gyi, circa 1863 – April 1882), also known as Mi Khingyi (မိခင်ကြီး), was a Burmese noblewoman and royal concubine of Thibaw Min, the last monarch of the Konbaung dynasty.
 She became the central figure in a renowned Burmese historical account that narrates a queen's endeavors to ensure fidelity in a reigning monarch.

 To marry her, King Thibaw made a solemn promise to ensure her safety within the palace and grant her the royal title of the Queen of the Northern Palace.
 He swore that if he were to break this promise, he would forfeit his throne, potentially leading to the downfall of the dynasty.
 The king did not fulfill his promise, and Daing Khin Khin was executed by Supayalat while she was pregnant.

 Background

-Daing Khin Khin, born into a noble family as the daughter of the Duke and Duchess of Kenni.
+Daing Khin Khin was born into a noble family as the daughter of the Duke and Duchess of Kenni.
 She was later adopted by Daingwun Mingyi U Bo Gyi and his wife, Daingwun Mingyi Kadaw, who happened to be the sister of the Duke of Kenni.
 The adoption took place due to Daingwun Mingyi and Daingwun Mingyi Kadaw's inability to have biological children.
 Daing Khin Khin's paternal lineage traces back to her grandfather, Khanpat Mingyi, who served as the minister of Khanpat.
 Thanks to her childhood friend Maung Pe Nge's nomination at the palace, she became a lady-in-waiting for Supayalat.